NinjaCheetah/NUSGet/README.md

 python -m nuitka --show-progress --include-data-dir=data=data --include-data-dir=resources=resources --assume-yes-for-downloads --onefile --plugin-enable=pyside6 NUSGet.py --macos-create-app-bundle --macos-app-icon=resources/icon.png
 ```

 The result will be a single binary named `NUSGet` that contains everything required to run NUSGet.
 No dependencies are needed on the target system.
+On Windows and macOS, this will also embed the icon in the program.

 ### For Linux Users: